The Vermont Statutes Online

 (3) To adopt and enforce ordinances relating to the prevention of pollution of air, land, streams, ponds, and other waterways within the Town.

-(4) To adopt and enforce ordinances relating to the cleaning or repair of any premises which, in the judgment of the Selectboard, is dangerous to the health, welfare, or safety of the public.
+(4) To adopt and enforce ordinances relating to the cleaning or repair of any premises that, in the judgment of the Selectboard, is dangerous to the health, welfare, or safety of the public.

 (6) To adopt and enforce ordinances prohibiting and punishing willful injuries to trees planted for shade, ornament, convenience, or use, public and private, and to prevent and punish trespassing or willful injuries to or upon public or private buildings, property, or lands.